 Dashboard management options

-Dashboard information: here you can view a list of all the data sources (or event forms) that are being referenced in the dashboard, as well as whether it has been enabled for mobile.
+Here you can view a list of all the data sources (or event forms) that are being referenced in the dashboard.
 If the creator has added a general description of the dashboard, you will also see it here.
-At the bottom of the pop-up, you will see the version number for the dashboard builder.
+At the bottom of the pop-up, you will see the version number for the Dashboard builder and the Dashboard ID.